3DIC/3dic.github.io/heran.md

 layout: heran
 title: Ran HE 赫然
 ---
-Ran He (赫然) now is a sepcial resercher at The University of Tokyo, with a concentration in surface activating bonding (SAB) method for wafer bonding in 3D integration.
+Ran He (赫然) now is a sepcial resercher at The University of Tokyo, with a concentration in surface activated bonding (SAB) method for low-temperature wafer bonding in 3D integration.

 ###Education
 * 2012 – 2016：